vbotka/ansible-collection-freebsd/docs/source/examples/206/example.rst

    iocage_hooks:
      - '-'

-This use-case demonstrates the advantage of silently ignoring failed items over the potential explicit error handling.
+This use case demonstrates the advantage of silently ignoring failed items over the potential explicit error handling.
 Let the option ``compose`` pick what is needed

 .. code-block:: yaml